Dr. Deborah Henderson

 LEEF Regional Innovation Chair

-Deborah Henderson has been the Director of the Institute for Sustainable Horticulture since 2005 and LEEF Regional Innovation Chair since 2009 at Kwantlen Polytechnic University.
-She received her PhD from UBC in 1982, and established E.S.
+Deborah Henderson has been the Director of the Institute for Sustainable Horticulture (ISH) since 2005 and LEEF Regional Innovation Chair since 2009 at Kwantlen Polytechnic University.
+She received her PhD from the University of British Columbia (UBC) in 1982, and established E.S.
 Cropconsult Ltd. in 1989 to offer IPM and research services to both conventional and organic agriculture in the Fraser Valley.
 Deborah developed an active research program in biological and non-chemical management strategies for pests and diseases to advance agriculture and landscapes towards ecologically sound alternatives.
 Her research at ISH develops microbial biocontrols and environmentally sound bioproducts in partnership with agricultural industry partners.
 Her goal is to put more biocontrol option in the hands of growers.
 The Institute has both research capacity and production capacity for beneficial fungi and insect viruses and over the next few years, is developing this capacity to become an incubator for new biopesticides.

 Lisa Wegener, MSc.